cyber-dojo/cyber-dojo/docs/how-to-contribute-to-languages.md

   ...
   ```

-Specific ways you can contribute to cyber-dojo-languages.
+Specific ways you can contribute to cyber-dojo-languages:

 - add a **coverage report** to your favourite language-testFramework.
   Please write the coverage report to a file called `report/coverage.txt`.